 This position is full-time and works approximately 40 hours per week.

 Department Name/Job Location:

-This position is in the Department of Internal Medicine, Division of Medical Oncology.
+This position is in the Department of Internal Medicine, Division of Oncology.
+The position is located at the Center for Outpatient Health.
 This position is for the Medical School Campus.

 Position is responsible for claim review for proper coding documentation, assisting in review of medical charts to determine physician compliance with Government/third-party payer regulations, provider on-going education for documentation, ICD-10 codes and CPT codes, along with auditing and assisting with pre claim processing to avoid denied medical claims.